-The maps must be reviewed, updated, and uploaded to SMARTS as part of the Annual Progress Report.
+The maps must be reviewed, updated, and uploaded to SMARTS (when the feature is available) as part of the Annual Progress Report.

-The Permittees’ program must develop and implement procedures for source investigation of illicit connections and illegal discharges.
+The Permittees’ program must develop and implement procedures for source investigation of illicit connections and illicit discharges.
 The source investigation must be initiated within three (3) business days of the Permittee becoming aware of a suspected illicit connection or illegal discharge, and in substantial conformance with the procedures.

-When the source of an illicit connection or illegal discharge is discovered, the Permittee(s) must take action to eliminate the discharge or connection or require that it be subject to appropriate NPDES Permit(s) within 90 days of discovery.
+When the source of an illicit connection or illicit discharge is discovered, the Permittee(s) must take action to eliminate the discharge or connection or require that it be subject to appropriate NPDES Permit(s) within 90 days of discovery.

+Where illicit connections or illicit discharges are known to originate outside of the Permittee’s jurisdiction, the Permittees shall notify the responsible party and the Executive Officer of the discharge.

 Sanitary Sewer Overflows

-Sanitary Sewer Overflows (SSOs) shall be treated as a sub-class of illegal discharges subject to the following additional requirements:
+Sanitary Sewer Overflows (SSOs) shall be treated as a sub-class of illicit discharges subject to the following additional requirements: